Actor-centered Representations for Action Localization in Streaming Videos

 \subsection{Contextualization: Actor-centered Features}

-At the core of the proposed approach is the notion of building actor-centered representations.
-We consider a feature representation of a scene to be \textit{actor-centered} if the resulting representation can (i) reject clutter in the scene, (ii) reduce the impact of background or spurious motion patterns, and (iii) \textit{contextualize} the actor's (object of interest) motion dynamics with the rest of the scene or environment.
+The next step is to construct actor-centered representations that contextualize the event-level dynamics with the actor-environment interactions.
+We consider a feature representation of a scene to be \textit{actor-centered} if the resulting representation can (i) reject clutter in the scene, (ii) reduce the impact of background or spurious motion patterns, and (iii) \textit{contextualize} the actor's motion dynamics with the rest of the scene or environment.
 This representation is analogous to a posterior-weighted spatial representation that highlights areas of interest while suppressing spatially irrelevant features.
-In our framework, the posterior is obtained by the dot-product multiplication of the prior (the prediction-based error from Equation~\ref{eqn:globalPred}) and the observation ($f^{S}_t$).
+In our framework, the posterior is obtained by updating the prior, captured by the prediction-based error from Equation~\ref{eqn:globalPred}, with the current observation ($f^{S}_t$).
 The contextualized representation is obtained by computing the dot-product attention~\cite{luong2015effective} between the posterior-weighted representation and the actual representation and is defined as

 where $GAP$ refers to the Global Average Pooling function~\cite{lin2013network} and $\mathcal{F}^S_t$ is a contextualized feature representation conditioned by the posterior probability provided by the spatial-temporal prediction loss $\mathcal{L}_{Event}$.
 We compute this function as $\mathcal{F}^S_t {=} softmax(\mathcal{L}_{Event})\odot f^{S}_t$, which intuitively provides a representation that rejects clutter by scaling down the spatial regions that do not contribute to the prediction uncertainty.
 These areas typically involve background scenes or actors whose actions are more predictable and less likely to be of interest.

-Note that we use the Global Average Pooling function to construct the final, frame-level object-contextualized representation.
-The idea is to generate one global representation that captures the attention-scaled local features at each spatial location.
-This operation forces the network to learn correspondences between the raw spatial features and the prediction-based posterior.
-Thus, it helps preserve the scene's spatial-temporal structure by summing out any trivial motion-based changes, making it more robust to spurious motion patterns in the input, such as those induced by background noise and small camera motion, which are common in real-life, every-day videos.
-Empirically, we find that this formulation results in a more robust video-level representation that can generalize across domains (Section~\ref{sec:general_localization}) for both the localization task and as well as the recognition task.
+This formulation helps preserve the scene's spatial-temporal structure by summing out any trivial motion-based changes, making it more robust to spurious motion patterns in the input, such as those induced by background noise and small camera motion.
+Empirically, this formulation results in a more robust video-level representation that can generalize across domains (see Section~\ref{sec:quant_results}).